13th-Sammy/library-java/README.md

 Jpanels inside it to show different parts of the page as mentioned below. <br>
 - Creates a userPanel inside ViewUser panel. userPanel will have more Jpanels <br>
 called blocks inside it. <br>
-- Iterates over User collection and prints searched Uid user info in a block <br>
+- Checks if users HashMap (from getUserList()) contains searched Uid and prints <br> corresponding user info in a block inside userPanel. <br>
-inside userPanel. <br>
 - Adds scrollpane with userPanel to ViewUser JPanel.
 - Adds backButton to bottomPanel JPanel and adds that to ViewUser JPanel. <br>
 backButton switches contentPane to menuPanel.